Richaxon AZ Soft Gelatin Capsule

 lactation

-Richaxon AZ Soft Gelatin Capsule may be taken with or without food, but it is better to take it at a fixed time.
+Richaxon AZ Soft Gelatin Capsule may be taken with or without food.

 None